-There are so many ways in which you can express your own personal style when designing your Barkman patio.
-You get to choose where it will go, how it will look, and what features and designs it will showcase.
-Whatever you decide, the patio should be filled with your own character and style.
-Here are five patio installations and style tips that may help inspire you with your own patio design.
+There are many ways to express your own personal style when designing a new Barkman patio.
+You get to choose where it will go, how it will look, and what purpose it will serve.
+Whatever you decide, a new patio should reflect your character.
+Here are a few tips to help get your ideas flowing.

 Style Tip: Create a Space with Purpose